psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 ## Parkhurst Barracks

-Parkurst (Albany) Barracks were located on the northern edge of Newport, next door to Parkhurst prison, previously a military hospital that had been converted to a prison for young male offenders in December 1838.
+Parkhurst (Albany) Barracks were located on the northern edge of Newport, next door to Parkhurst prison, previously a military hospital that had been converted to a prison for young male offenders in December 1838.

 As a garrison town, soldiers from a wide variety of regiments were stationed at Parkhurst Barracks, often *en route* to the Crimea via troop ships sailing out of Portsmouth.
 The muster appears to have reached about 1,300 officers and men at any one time, many of them young men in their teens or early twenties.